ICI3D/MMED/projects/PneumococcalVaccKenya.md

 layout: clinic
 tab: Projects
 title: Potential project
-subtitle: Impact of Switching from Three to Two Dose Regimen for Pneumococcal Vaccine in Kenya
+subtitle: "Impact of Switching from Three- to Two-Dose Regimen for Pneumococcal Vaccine in Kenya"
 ---

 ## Project pitch